• Skip to primary navigation

 Bear Street Tavern

-If you’re craving good pizza and brews in a laid-back atmosphere – then look no further than this popular restaurant in Banff – The Bear Street Tavern – as the pizza especially doesn’t get any better than this.
+If you’re craving good pizza and brews in a laid-back atmosphere, look no further than this popular restaurant in Banff—The Bear Street Tavern.
+The pizza is their specialty and it doesn’t get any better than here.
+It’s right next door to The Bison and is a very popular spot for locals and visitors.

 Pizza and beer at Bear Street Tavern in Banff, Alberta